 - Become happier

 This is just but a small list of the benefits meditation can bring into your life.
-We would love you to share other benifits you've noticed in the comments below!
+We would love you to share other benefits you've noticed in the comments below!

 Get Comfortable & Find a Quiet Place - Make It Easier For Yourself

-Timing & Repetition - How Long It Will Take & How Often You Should Do it
+Timing & Repetition - How Long Should I Meditate & How Often Should I Practice?

-If you have never meditated before I would just start with a quick 5 minute session.
-What's possibly even more important than the length of your meditation is turning it into a frequent habit.
+If you have never meditated before I would just start with a quick 10 minute session.
+What's far more important than the length of your meditation is turning it into a frequent habit.
 With habit, your desire to increase the duration of your meditations will naturally increase, but the opposite is not true in my experience.

-One off meditations can be great for experiencing some of the benefits I listed above, but typically, to enjoy these benefits even when you're not meditating, a daily practice is effective at achieving this.
+One off meditations can be great for experiencing some of the benefits I listed above.
+Typically, to enjoy these benefits even when you're not meditating, a daily practice is highly recommended.

-For this reason, just starting with a nice and easy 5 minutes per day can be a great way to start cultivating your practice and habit.
+For this reason, just starting with a nice and easy 5-10 minutes per day can be a great way to start cultivating your practice and habit.

 There's more you should know...